+I am a Postdoctoral Associate at Cornell University.
 My research interests lie in the intersection of Development, Environmental and Labor Economics.
-In August 2023, I will join Cornell University as a Postdoctoral Associate.

 Abstract: This paper evaluates the economic implications of climate change in the Philippines.
 I employ a quantitative spatial equilibrium model wherein rising temperatures and sea-levels disrupt location fundamental amenities and productivities.
 I allow for heterogenous adaptation among skill groups to incorporate changes in inequality.
 Taking climate projections at 2100, I estimate aggregate welfare and output to fall by 20% and 14% respectively, with more prominent losses for low-skilled workers.
 Climate adaptation strategies can attenuate damages by as high as 4 percentage points.
 Back-of-the-envelope calculations suggest the viability of coastline protection over the creation of a new metropolitan area inland.

 Abstract: I utilize the attitudes module of the 1979 National Longitudinal Survey of Youth (NLSY) to estimate yearly child penalties for parents who conform to traditional, neutral, and modern beliefs concerning a woman's role in the family.
 All females have their earnings, wages, and hours worked cut by 18-22% in compared to baseline a year before childbirth.
 I demonstrate that preferences for gender-equal norms do not affect labor performance linearly.
 Females with neutral gender attitudes have comparable lifetime trajectories compared to traditional mothers, while modern females exhibit smaller long-run penalties.
 I supplement my main results by presenting some correlations between gender attitudes, educational investment and occupational sorting.
 All in all, my findings reflect that gender norms perpetuate through early-life choices that dictate one's future success in the labor market.